Ghasty003/Hawky/README.md

 This project includes:

-1. Creating an CRUD api in nodejs, express and mongoose
+1. Creating a CRUD api in nodejs, express and mongoose
 2. JTW authentication
 3. Using React Functional Components alongside hooks
 4. Managing state using Context API